Timeline: What Georgia prosecutors are looking at as they investigate Trump’s efforts to overturn the election

-Washington (CNN) – Prosecutors in Georgia are still investigating whether former President Donald Trump broke any laws when he tried to overturn his 2020 defeat in the hotly contested state.
-The probe ramped up earlier this year, with a grand jury convening in Atlanta.
+Washington (CNN) – Prosecutors in Georgia are aggressively investigating whether former President Donald Trump broke the law while trying to overturn his 2020 election defeat in the hotly contested state.
+The criminal probe has been steadily ramping up over the past year, with a special grand jury convening in Atlanta, and with some of Trump’s closest allies recently being subpoenaed for testimony.

-Fulton County District Attorney Fani Willis has said the criminal investigation includes potential “solicitation of election fraud, the making of false statements to state and local governmental bodies, conspiracy, racketeering, violation of oath of office and any involvement in violence or threats related to the election’s administration.”
+Fulton County District Attorney Fani Willis has detailed the far-reaching scope of the investigation, saying that it includes potential “solicitation of election fraud, the making of false statements to state and local governmental bodies, conspiracy, racketeering, violation of oath of office and any involvement in violence or threats related to the election’s administration.”

-Months after the election, new information is still coming to light about Trump’s potentially unlawful effort to overturn the results.
-Recent reports indicate that he considered installing a loyalist as acting attorney general at the Justice Department — someone who agreed with Trump’s false claims about voter fraud and was prepared to pressure election officials in Georgia to overturn the results.
+Nearly two years after the 2020 election, new information is still coming to light about Trump’s potentially unlawful effort to overturn the results.
+On Monday, news broke that Trump lawyer Rudy Giuliani has been told by prosecutors in Georgia that he is a target of the special purpose grand jury investigating whether Trump and his allies broke the law in their efforts to flip the 2020 election results in Georgia.

+A flurry of recent revelations has exposed the Trump-backed effort to undermine the Electoral College process by putting forward slates of illegitimate GOP electors in Georgia and six other states, which Willis said could soon lead to criminal charges against the Republican operatives who served as fake electors.
+And in the past few months, Willis has subpoenaed federal and state lawmakers, prominent Trump-world lawyers, and the Georgia GOP chairman as part of the probe.

 Trump has claimed he didn’t do anything wrong and that the state investigation is politically motivated.
-Willis, who is a Democrat, was elected to her post last year.
+Willis, who is a Democrat, took office in early 2021.

-Here’s a breakdown of what Georgia prosecutors will likely scrutinize as they piece together the timeline of Trump’s public pressure campaign, his private calls to state officials overseeing the election, related litigation and more.
+Here’s a breakdown of what Georgia prosecutors will likely scrutinize as they piece together the timeline of Trump’s public pressure campaign, his private calls to state officials overseeing the election, his plot to subvert the Electoral College process, related litigation and more.

 Phase I